Hyphen-ated/RebirthItemTracker/README.md

 If you're in "Let Others Watch Me" mode, indicated by the text "uploading to server" in the title bar, then the host can see your items with the "Watch Someone Else" button.

-After closing the tracker, the tournament settings will turn themselves off automatically.

 The host needs to run a separate copy of the tracker for each competitor.
 To compensate for twitch delay, there's a "read delay" setting which makes the tracker wait that many seconds before displaying updates from the player.
 Ctrl-up and ctrl-down are shortcuts to change the delay, which is also shown in the title bar.